FREE ITEM

 (Restricted to: Designated Marksmen)

-The designated marksman rifle version of the SR-57 bullpup rifle, the longer barrel increases bullet muzzle velocity, giving it a bigger range and more accuracy, moreover the weapon still has the SR-57's firing modes, being able to fire fully automatic, some marksmen call it a "panic mode" in case hostiles close in, however the longer barrel also means increased recoil, making the rifle harder to control.
+The designated marksman rifle version of the SR-57 bullpup rifle.
+The longer barrel increases bullet muzzle velocity, giving it a longer range and more accuracy.
+The DMR-57 uses the same Mod4 lower receiver as a regular SR-57, meaning that it can still fire fully automatic.
+Some marksmen call it a "panic mode" in case hostiles close in unexpectedly, but the longer barrel also means increased recoil, making the rifle difficult to control in full auto fire.

 BASE TOOL: SR-60 Modular